Exabyte-io/documentation/docs/collaboration/actions/organization/add-remove-member.md

 ## Animation

-All the above steps  are summarized in the demonstration below, where we add three new random users to our Organization called "Example":
+The above steps  are summarized in the demonstration below, where we add three new random users to our Organization called "Example":

 <img data-gifffer="/images/organization-add-user.gif">